Biggo03/RISC-V-Single-Cycle/Documentation/RISC-V Single-Cycle Development Log.md

 ### **\#9 Removal of Latches (September 17th):**
 I just went through the design and removed latches from the ALU module, and the datamem module.
 The latches in the ALU module included the reg signals: Cout, TempV, and TempC.
 Cout was given a value for every case by just appending it to the end of all TempResult assignments.
 TempC and TempV were just given default values of 0\.
 This shouldn’t affect anything, as the only time flags are used is in branching.
 The latch in datamem was the TempRD value, and I made it so that any undefined WidthSrc signal will lead to TempRD being assigned to X.

+### **\#10 Change in Synthesis Strategy (October 5th):**
+As Vivado's default synthesis strategy allows for resource sharing, the pipelined version of this processor had longer delays for some paths, and shorter for others, while the single-cycle design has uniform delay for all paths.
+I believe that this makes the comparison between the two less accurate, and as such decided to compare performance using the synthesis preset for performance, as this allows for the maximum clock speed to be accurately determined for both processors, while still accurately comparing resource utilization and power.

 ## **Key Takeaways:**